 “I know.
 Daria’s an Imperial, and you know how they are—think they can fix the world and make it perfect if they just pass the right laws.”

-“And then they pass the laws and make it even worse.”
+“Then they pass the laws and make it even worse.”
 He grinned.
 “Sounds to me like you need a break.
 Why don’t you come over to my place for dinner tonight?”

 Jane’s heart leaped.
 Oh, she’d been longing to hear him say that!
 She reached out and took his hand, a surge of energy running through her arm as skin touched skin.
 His black eyes widened a bit but he didn’t lose his cool.